adamsilver/fdpb/03-book-a-flight.md

 ![Search input](./images/03/search-input.png)

-Using a search box is useful when searching a large amount of dynamic data, such as searching Amazon's[^2] product catalog.
+Using a search box is useful when searching a large amount of dynamic data, such as searching Amazon's[^] product catalog.
 Airlines, however, fly to a finite set of destinations known in advance of the user searching.
 Letting users search unassisted like this could easily end up with a ‘no results’ page due to typos or a data mismatch.

 ### Autocomplete